20 Top Kitchen renovation trends and 10 trends to avoid in 2021

 Smart kitchens are an evolving aspect of design.
 In fact, a lot of kitchens today are built smart from the ground up.
 For older kitchens, sensors, smart gadgets and other devices can be added to add convenience.

-Kitchen renovation in Massey: These ‘pop out power outlets’ were installed on the counter top which can be pulled up when needed and pushed back down when not in need
+Kitchen renovation trends in Massey: These ‘pop out power outlets’ were installed on the counter top which can be pulled up when needed and pushed back down when not in need

 Easy add-ons are motion sense-equipped kitchen faucets that can sense the presence of hands underneath and will come on automatically or try a one-touch feature.
 Refrigerators that can alert you when your groceries items are running low or a coffee maker programmed to have your coffee ready when you wake up.